The Old Confederate Cemetery in Lynchburg Virginia, a Resting Place for the Civil War Dead From the North and South

 Also, for the many visitor's education there are many well-placed markers throughout this Cemetery explaining so many interesting pieces of the history of Lynchburg and it's people.

-Archway Entrance to Confederate Cemetery in Lynchburg VA
+Archway Entrance to the Confederate Cemetery in Lynchburg VA

 Lynchburg Hospital in the Civil War